C-gyeltshen/go-grpc-microservices/README.md

-# Module Practical: WEB303 Microservices & Serverless Applications
+# Module Practical: Building and Orchestrating Microservices with Go, gRPC, and Docker

 ## Part 1: Set up a development environment for microservices using Go, gRPC, and Docker.